 Common Area Maintenance or "CAM" fees are charges incurred in a commercial lease.
 CAM is paid by a tenant to their landlord.
 CAM is charged on top of the basic rent and covers maintenance expenses incurred for work on the common area of a property.
 For example, in an office park, the tenants will pay CAM for the gardening on the office park.

 The exact scope of CAM fees can vary greatly between individual lease agreements; in general, landlords attempt to negotiate for a broader interpretation of CAM fees in order to reduce their risk exposure, while tenants typically try to narrow the interpretation to reduce their monthly expenses.

-Each tenant is expected to pay for their share of CAM charges.
+Each tenant is expected to pay their pro rata share of CAM charges.
 The CAM charged

 to each tenant is determined by rented square footage in relation to the total

 For example, if the tenant rents 1,200 sq. meters of office space; the total rentable space is 20,000 sq. meters; and the CAM fees total $18,000:

 CAM charges can be either fixed or variable.
 It is recommended that a tenant get

 an expert opinion from a lawyer to be well informed on how the charges will